-Brussels Tram (Video Clip)
+Brussels Tram (Video Clip) a video by infomatique on Flickr.

 There are 17 routes, serving most points of the compass, and including two partial ring routes.
 These have a very varied feel, including street running through narrow streets in working class districts (lines 81 and 82), cobbled central reservation, reserved track through parkland and woods (44), and signal-controlled running in tunnels (the "premetro").
 There are even some short stretches of gutter running (18).
 Almost all trams are double-ended and all are double-sided, and some stub termini in the middle of the road remain (55), although most have loops.
 The route pattern shows some notable gaps, particularly along major radial routes, because these were originally served by a separate tram system, the national network of tramways vicinaux/buurtspoorwegen.
 These had a track gauge of one metre, as against the Brussels standard gauge, and so the tracks could not easily be taken over when the lines were progressively closed from the 1960s onwards.